How to create sprite sheets & animations for PixiJS 8

 The default anchor pont is at 0/0

-To overcome this issue, it is important to adjust the anchor point to a suitable location within the sprite.
+To overcome this issue, adjust the anchor point to a suitable location within the sprite.
 This can be done in TexturePacker and will ensure that the sprite rotates and scales correctly in PixiJS.

 Select all sprites in the center view by pressing the mouse button at the top left of the first sprite and dragging to the bottom right of the last sprite.